 The Fish and Wildlife Service hosts many public events at sites across the country.

-Take an educational walk with one of our knowledgeable volunteers!
+Get started on your birding journey with PA Game commission.
 Discover the 300+ species of birds that use the Refuge during their migration routes - each week guarantee different species!
-Walk will meet by visitor center and be at a relaxed paced on flat surfaces.
-There are restrooms near...
+Walk will meet at the pavilion and be at a relaxed paced on flat surfaces.
+There are restrooms near the...

 John Heinz National Wildlife Refuge at Tinicum